Registration is open! Join us for the next live-stream Google Earth Engine Boot Camp on June 6-7, 2022.

-The Google Earth Engine Boot Camp is a two-day intensive training workshop that includes seminars and hands-on case-studies to provide an overview of concepts, techniques, applications and data analysis methods for using the Google Earth Engine to estimate environmental exposures for health research.
+The Google Earth Engine Booth Camp is a two-day intensive training workshop that includes seminars and hands-on case studies to provide an overview of concepts, techniques, applications, and data analysis methods for using the Google Earth Engine to estimate environmental exposures for health research.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Summer 2022 dates: Live-stream, online training June 6-7, 2022; 10:00am - ~5:00pm EDT

 The Google Earth Engine (https://earthengine.google.com/) combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities to estimate environmental measures at fine spatial and temporal resolutions.
 To-date, this resource has yet to be fully applied to environmental exposure science and health research.
 This two-day intensive boot camp provides an overview of concepts, techniques, applications, and data analysis methods for applying the Google Earth Engine to estimate environmental exposures for health research.
 Lectures will introduce participants to cutting-edge geospatial exposure assessment methods and example case studies will use the Google Earth Engine to estimate air pollution, green space, built environment, temperature, climate, and natural system-related exposures (e.g. drought, flooding, forest change, etc.).
 This boot camp is led by experts in the field of environmental exposure science and epidemiology, data science, and geography.